 How do I enroll my student?

-Currently we are looking only for incoming Kindergarten students from Jericho, Underhill, Bolton or Richmond.
+Currently we are accepting incoming Kindergarten students from Jericho, Underhill, Bolton and Richmond.
 The enrollment process is as follows:

 Selection will be done through a lottery system.
-There are three slots for each school community (UID, UCS, JES, RES, and SMS) and two "at large" slots for a class size of 18 students.
+There are four slots for each school community (UCS, JES, RES, and SMS) and two "at large" slots for a class size of 18 students.